camilla47/camilla47.github.io/_posts/2023-10-13-img-process.md

 ## What's out there?

 My mentor and I this summer hard coded a histogram equalization functino that scanned each image one pixel at a time.
 Needless to say, this took FOREVER.
 Then there was the fateful day we realized opencv had a built in package to do exactly what we wanted (and in like 2 seconds).
-Bottom line is: Know before you dig! ...wait "code"
+Bottom line is: Know before you dig! ...oh wait... know before you "code"!

 * OpenCV
+efficient and complex and computationally intensive tasks, large community/activre user community, so lots of oncline resources/documentation available

+high performance and optimization

 * PIL

+is straight forward and user friendly, simple, ideal 4 beginners and si mple tasks

+more intuitive interface for basic image operations like resizing, cropping, and filtering

 * Scikit-image (skimage)